NetApp/netapp-astra-toolkits/docs/toolkit/restore/README.md

                         Source snapshot to restore from
 ```

-When the optional `--background`/`-b` argument is **not** specified, the command polls for the status of the restore operation every 5 seconds, and reports back once complete.
+When the optional `--background`/`-b` argument is **not** specified, the command polls for the status of the restore operation every 5 seconds (which can be overridden by the `--pollTimer`/`-t` argument), and reports back once complete.

 ```text
 ./toolkit.py restore a643b5dc-bfa0-4624-8bdd-5ad5325f20fd --snapshotID \